 The research field of probiotics is very heavily reviewed, using different clinical and microbiological angles to elucidate the topic.
 The aim of this review is to summarise the most recent trends in probiotic research, focusing on the clinical use of probiotics and their effects on the healthy and diseased gut and liver.

-The direct and indirect actions of probiotics on intestinal cells and their consequences on liver (summarised in Figure ) will be discussed in this review.
+The direct and indirect actions of probiotics on intestinal cells and their consequences on liver (summarised in Figure 1) will be discussed in this review.

 Probiotics and surface-layer proteins competitively exclude microbial pathogens from mucosal surfaces.
 Tight junction proteins, such as zona occludins-1 and claudin1, remain intact and thereby prevent both uptake of intact macromolecules and translocation of viable organisms (BT) to mesenteric lymph nodes, and ultimately to the liver.
 Through a cascade of signalling events, probiotics enhance production and secretion of anti-inflammatory cytokines, including interleukin-10 and transforming growth factor-β, by a subset of immune cells, referred to as T regulatory cells.
 Innate immune responses to probiotics include increased mucin and trefoil factor production by goblet cells and enhanced production of antibacterial defensins by Paneth cells and intestinal epithelia.
 Probiotics might alter the intestinal microbiota and hence limit intestinal bacteria overgrowth (IBO) and the production of lipopolysaccharides (LPS).

 Probiotics and intestinal barrier function